Sweetener Conversion Chart & Calculator for Natural Sweeteners

 Both erythritol and xylitol are super high in carbs, but because the body can’t digest them, every last carb from these guys are neutral (don’t count).

-Isn’t sugar a plant derived natural sweetener?
+Isn’t sugar technically a plant derived natural sweetener?

 Well, kind of.
 It is heavily processed, so not really considered natural.
 And it is super high in calories and spikes your blood sugar big time, hence why it is not on plan in large amounts.

-That said, a tiny bit of sugar in your diet (including during weight loss) is okay–as long as it stays teeny tiny.
+That said, on THM, a tiny bit of sugar in your diet (including during weight loss) is okay–as long as it stays teeny tiny.
 Two grams or less in a meal will probably be fine (though you should still keep an eye on your own body and your own blood sugar levels to see how you do–if it harms you, ditch that tiny bit, too).

 Some sugars like coconut sugar and honey are easier on blood sugar levels, but they too should only be consumed in small quantities (or not at all if you’re in weight loss mode).

-Top Recommended Sweeteners
+Top Sweeteners

 Below are my favorite on plan sweeteners.
 These are the ones you’ll see most often in my recipes.